Refinitiv/Real-Time-SDK/CSharp/Eta/README.md

    - Any and all OMM primitives supported on LSEG Real-Time Distribution System, LSEG Real-Time, and Data Feed Direct

-   - All Domain Models, including those defined by Refinitiv as well as other user-defined models.
+   - All Domain Models, including those defined by LSEG as well as other user-defined models.

 - Consists of: